marinesa/ns-3-validation/README.md

 Simulation files can also be generated from scratch assuming ns-3 is already installed in Linux.
 In each case folder, there are matlab scripts that will trigger simulations with multiple instances of ns-3.
 Current implementation assumes 5 ns-3 instances (5 threads), but this can be modified depending on the specifications of the computer it runs on (or, in case matlab is not installed, can be adapted to shell scripts as the script's code is very basic).
 The scripts pass scenario specific arguments to ns-3 for 3GPP simulations.

 To run the simulation for a case, the lena-dual-stripe.cc file content in ns-3 needs to be replaced with content from intended case (e.g., for Case 1, lena_dual_stripe_case1.cc), while keeping the original filename, lena-dual-stripe.cc.

+When running a simulation, the specific traffic type needs to be decided beforehand (full buffer or bursty), and the corresponding script selected (e.g., ns3_samples_run_case1_full_buffer.m or ns3_samples_run_case1_bursty.m).
+A scripts will generate 30 different simulations/runs, with 30 independent UE placements, and will output traffic statistic files (e.g., run_17_DlRlcStats.txt) .
+When a full buffer script is used, this will also generate SINR statistics files (e.g., run_17_DlRsrpSinrStats.txt).